uwu64/orbital-platform/README.md

 - Mechanical adjustments to meet any changes to structures, and possible compatibility with High Altitude Balloon project
 - Direct battery voltage measurement
 - Current sensor and power switches for ADCS science and experiment payloads
+- Another redundant set of avionics (IMU and mag) for good vibes.
+IMU does not need to be at dead center of board anymore

 Errata: a few things need to be fixed
 - Re-pour copper planes to fix two shorted vias